 The tape direction indicator will light to show you which side of the cassette is playing.
 The ▲ indicates the side you inserted facing upward is now playing.
-If you want to play the other side, press the PROG button.
+If you want to play the other side, press the PROG button

-Dolby noise reduction turns on when you insert a cassette.
-If the tape was not recorded with Dolby noise reduction, turn it off by pressing the button.
+Dolby noise reduction turns on when vou insert a cassette.
+The on indicator will light in the display.
+If the tape was not recorded with Dolby noise reduction, turn it off by pressing the D button.